romovpa/habrahabr-dataset/README.md

  - hubs_count
  - hubs

-## Exploration of the dataset

-Some experiments and visualizations.

-To be done...

 ## How to create dataset

 Use script `download_all_habr.py` to fetch and parse all the pages available now.
 Habrahabr posts are